RagnarB83/ash-documentation/docs/coordinate-tools.rst

 One often needs to manually modify coordinates in QM or QM/MM calculations.
-While this is straightforward when working with small molecules and for example XYZ-files (open the coordinates in a simple molecular builder and modify) it is more of an issue when working with a large system (e.g. a protein or a molecular crystal cluster) and you want to modify only a few atoms buried in the center of a 40 000 atom file.
+While this is straightforward when working with small molecules and for example XYZ-files (open the coordinates in a simple molecular builder and modify) it is more of an issue when working with a large system (e.g. a protein or a molecular crystal cluster) and you want to modify only a few atoms buried in the center of a 100 000 atom file.

 - If one prefers to work with XYZ-files then it might be possible to use a program like VMD to modify certain coordinates there.

-- If one works with ASH fragment files (recommended) then one can modify the coordinates of a group of atoms via the use of scripts.
+- If one works with ASH fragment files (.ygg) or XYZ files then one can modify the coordinates of a group of atoms via the use of scripts.
 These scripts are located in: /path/to/ashdir/ash/scripts and are called: **fragedit.py**  and **fragupdate.py**

 **Grab and visualize part of the fragfile (fragedit.py)**